When you begin a job search, or even if you are simply considering beginning a search, it’s a good idea to get career

 - Provide any materials: You should briefly state your level of work experience within whatever industry you are in.
 However, don’t go into great detail.
 Instead, simply provide a copy of your resume, or even a portfolio, to give the person a sense of your work.

 - Follow up: Toward the end of the letter, explain how you'll follow up.
-You might say that you'll call them within a couple days or a week.
+You might say that you'll call them within a couple of days or a week.
 However, you plan to get in touch, state it in the letter.

 - Edit, edit, edit: This is a business letter, and it might even be your first impression with this person.
 Therefore, be sure to reread your letter before sending it, watching out for errors.
 You might even ask someone to proofread or edit the letter, too.

 A letter sample helps you with the layout of your letter.
 Examples also show you what elements you need to include, such as introductions and body paragraphs.

 Along with helping with your layout, letter samples can help you see what kind of content you should include in your documents, such as a description of your job search or a brief introduction of yourself.

 to fit your own job search and your relationship with the person you’re writing to.